jamescherti/elispcomp/README.md

 # elispcomp - Compiling Emacs Lisp code from the command-line

-The `elispcomp` command-line tool allows compiling Elisp (Emacs Lisp) code efficiently, providing optimized .elc and .eln files for improved performance in Emacs.
+The elispcomp command line tool allows compiling Emacs Lisp (Elisp) code directly from the terminal or from a shell script.
+It facilitates the generation of optimized .elc (byte-compiled) and .eln (native-compiled) files, which can significantly improve the performance of Emacs.

-This tool simplifies the compilation of Emacs Lisp (Elisp) code by generating optimized .elc and .eln files directly from the command-line.
-Utilizing Emacs, it recursively compiles all Elisp files within a specified directory.
-The tool supports various compilation configurations, enabling users to adapt the process to their specific needs.
+The comnand line tool executes a headless instance of Emacs that recursively scans the specified directories, byte compiling and native compiling all .el files it encounters.
+It supports various configuration options, allowing you to adapt the compilation process to suit your needs.

-With an emphasis on simplicity and efficiency, it offers a powerful solution for managing and optimizing Emacs Lisp codebases from the command-line.
+When configured appropriately, Emacs can compile to both .elc and .eln files.
+However, for those who wish to automate the background compilation of .el files using a script, the elispcomp command-line tool can be beneficial in ensuring that their Emacs setup remains up-to-date without manual intervention.

 ## Installation